How to Build a Chicken Coop From Pallet Wood

 It would have made sense to finish the roof and lay the tin at this point, but I was afraid of the roof installation (I am not very good with heights), so I decided to work on the sidings first…

+This was a lot of fun!
+I just kept adding another plank and another plank… Making minor adjustments in the corners where the planks met.
 I love how the pallet wood has different colors to it… I didn’t notice it when I broke them apart.
 It was fun choosing the planks by their colors.

+When I got about halfway up with the wall sidings, I stopped and installed the roof.
 I used tin that we salvaged from an old shed which was a huge saving.

 I went back to the walls after the roof.
 I was trying to figure out how high I wanted to go.
 I didn’t want to fully close it because I wanted to have good ventilation and air flow…